 pip install numpy==1.8

 Large library bundles may take a while to download, compile and install.

 Home directory space use

 Keeping a collection of libraries can use a significant amount of home directory space.

-- If you do not need the virtual environment for long, consider creating it in /tmp instead of your homedir.
+- If you only need the environment for a single login session, consider creating it in /tmp instead of your homedir.

-- [Class Administrators] If you want other people to use a particular virtualenv, please share read access to one you made rather than asking everyone to create their own copy.
+- [Class Administrators] If you want other people to use a particular virtualenv, please share read access to a common one rather than asking everyone to create their own copy.